andremiller/andremiller-net/src/pages/content/ncr-decision-mate-v-computer-ncr-dmv.md

 ### Power Supply

 After opening up the machine, a visual inspection of the power supply immediately revealed that the capacitors used on the rectification board were the culprits.
-Removing the board showed the capicitor leaking created a short across the tracks.
+Removing the board showed the capacitor leaking created a short across the tracks.

 ![dmv_repair_old_psu_caps.jpg](/images/dmv/dmv_repair_old_psu_caps.jpg)
 ![dmv_repair_psu_short.jpeg](/images/dmv/dmv_repair_psu_short.jpeg)